SkalskiP/ILearnDeepLearning.py/README.md

 This is a place where I collect links to interesting articles and papers, which I hope will become the basis for my next projects in the future.

 1. [Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings][5]
+2. [Sequence to Sequence Learning with Neural Networks][7]
+3. [Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation][8]

 [1]: https://medium.com/@piotr.skalski92
 [2]: https://towardsdatascience.com/https-medium-com-piotr-skalski92-deep-dive-into-deep-networks-math-17660bc376ba